• Home

 Petit Champlain

-11) Check out the Petit Champlain district
+11) Check Out the Petit Champlain District

-This tour of Quebec City is rapidly going downhill, because now it’s time to explore Basse-Ville, the Lower Town of Old Quebec.
 The Petit Champlain district in particular is fascinating.
 Once a little port town, home to fur traders, tailors, shops and the wealthy elite, it’s now a pedestrian district that is both touristy and fun.
-The historic stone buildings with their gabled roofs and dormer windows are wonderfully atmospheric, and best of all, many of the shops showcase Quebec designers.

 Visit Petit Champlain in Quebec City